-9.5.1.1.
-Specified Substances
+9.6.1.1.
+Specified Substances or Specified Methods

-Where the Anti-Doping Rule violation involves a Specified Substance and the Player or other Person can establish No Significant Fault or Negligence, then the period of Ineligibility shall be, at a minimum, a reprimand and no period of Ineligibility and, at a maximum, two (2) years of Ineligibility, depending on the Player's or other Person's degree of Fault.
+Where the Anti-Doping Rule violation involves a Specified Substance (other than a Substance of Abuse) or Specified Method and the Player or other Person can establish No Significant Fault or Negligence, then the period of Ineligibility shall be, at a minimum, a reprimand and no period of Ineligibility and, at a maximum, two (2) years of Ineligibility, depending on the Player's or other Person's degree of Fault.

-9.5.1.2.
+9.6.1.2.
 Contaminated Products

-In cases where the Player or other Person can establish No Significant Fault or Negligence and that the detected Prohibited Substance came from a Contaminated Product, then the period of Ineligibility shall be, at a minimum, a reprimand and no period of Ineligibility and, at a maximum, two (2) years of Ineligibility, depending on the Player's or other Person's degree of Fault.
+In cases where the Player or other Person can establish No Significant Fault or Negligence and that the detected Prohibited Substance (other than a Substance of Abuse) or Specified Method came from a Contaminated Product, then the period of Ineligibility shall be, at a minimum, a reprimand and no period of Ineligibility and, at a maximum, two (2) years of Ineligibility, depending on the Player's or other Person's degree of Fault.